translationalneuromodeling/tapas/sem/README.md

 ### Python installation

-This toolbox can be install as an usual python package using
+This toolbox can be install as a python package using
 ~~~~
 sudo python setup.py install
 ~~~~